hurrialice/cs109/Models.md

 The nominator **(Gain from Investment - Cost of Investment)** is also defined as the **net return on investment (NRI)**.

+The most straightforward way to encode ROI is to use net return from our investments divided by the amount of investments:**(Exact Gain - Exact Loss)/ Total Funded**

-For this problem, there are four different scenarios of predicted loan_status vs. true loan_status, as shown in the following table.
+However we try to approach this problem in a different way.
+There are four different scenarios of predicted loan_status vs. true loan_status, as shown in the following table.
 We are using the `Loan Data` of 2016 from the website, including all the loan not declined, hence, all these applications are invested in real world.

 | Index | Category | Predicted Loan_status | True Loan_status | Whehter invested in real world|
 | --- | --- | --- | --- | --- |